Popular piety: Role

 Popular piety may be defined as those diverse extra-liturgical cultic expressions of a private or community nature which, in the context of the Christian faith, are inspired predominantly by forms deriving from a particular nation or people or from their culture.
 It frequently finds expression in those external practices of piety commonly referred to as "devotions".
 These are often characterized by: an appeal to the emotions, a simplicity of form which makes them accessible, a communal aspect, or a traditional connection to some venerated person.

 Historical background

 During the Middle Ages, the public functions of the Church and the popular devotions of the people were intimately connected.
 The laity assisted at the prayer of the Liturgy of the hours, the sacrifice of the Mass, the numerous processions, and were quite familiar with the liturgy.
-Those few religious practices outside of official services, e.g. the Rosary (a substitute for the 150 Psalms) originated in the liturgy.
+Those few religious practices outside official services, e.g. the Rosary (a substitute for the 150 Psalms) originated in the liturgy.

 Popular piety is an expression of the profound religious feeling of people at a given moment in space and time.
 The various sets of "Little Offices" (e.g. of the Passion or of the Blessed Trinity), popular from the thirteenth to sixteenth century are now virtually unknown except to museum archivists.